THE FOUR VALLEYS, AN OVERVIEW

 "...draw thee from the realms of contradiction unto the retreats of oneness, and to lead thee to the sacred streams of His Law.
 Perchance thou mayest quaff therefrom, repose therein, quench thy thirst, refresh thy soul..."

-What is intended here, obviously, is the complete obedience to the laws revealed by Baha'u'llah in His Qitab-i-Aqdas, the Book of Law, if one is to further its growth, the word "law" being the guiding thread of the coming Four Valleys, and their viaticum, the complete submission to God's commands.
+What is intended here is obviously complete obedience to the laws revealed by Baha'u'llah in His Kitab-i-Aqdas, the Most Holy Book (the Book of His laws), if one is to further one's growth.

 "In all these journeys the traveler must stray not the breadth of a hair from the “Law,” for this is indeed the secret of the “Path” and the fruit of the Tree of “Truth”; and in all these stages he must cling to the robe of obedience to the commandments, and hold fast to the cord of shunning all forbidden things, that he may be nourished from the cup of the Law and informed of the mysteries of Truth."